Hankintailmoitukset/hilma-api/API meeting memos/hilma-api-meeting-20250220.md

 - Laura Kivinkangas

 # Topics
+> Note: topics to be discussed in the next API meeting

 ## National eForms notices
 - Test environment API now accepts E1, E3, and E4 notices with TED 1.13 specification